PharMolix/LangCell/README.md

 python fewshot.py --data_path [data_path] --model_path [model_path] --nshot [nshot] --device [device]
 ```

+- **Textual descriptions of cell identities**
+We have uploaded the OBO Foundry file "obo.json" [here](https://drive.google.com/drive/folders/1cuhVG9v0YoAnjW-t_WMpQQguajumCBTp), which contains textual descriptions of common cell identities.
+You can use these as examples to write textual descriptions for new cell types.

 - **We will update more experimental code for LangCell in the future.**